andr3wV/andr3wV/README.md

 I feel I have a solid foundation in application engineering, and I'm currently interested in learning more about artificial intelligence, entrepreneurship/startups, and applications of finance in CS.
 In my free time, I work on small projects, kiteboard, travel, and watch Boston sports!

 Check out [my portfolio](https://www.andrewvittiglio.com) where I will post about my projects!
-[The site got laggy all of a sudden...I will fix soon!]
+**The hosting site got laggy all of a sudden...I will fix soon!**

 ### 📫Reach out to me
   - [Email](andrewv433@gmail.com)